-Just start.
-Start by signing up for the major airline and hotel loyalty programs—like American Airlines, Hyatt Gold Passport, Starwood Preferred Guest and United Airlines — and then watch your email for notification of any promotions that offer bonus miles for taking a flight, staying in a hotel, interacting with the brand on social media or doing business with one of its partners.
+Start by signing up for the major airline and hotel loyalty programs—like American Airlines, World of Hyatt, Marriott Bonvoy and United Airlines.
+Then watch your email for notification of any promotions that offer bonus miles for taking a flight, staying in a hotel, interacting with the brand on social media or doing business with one of its partners.

 You can see how a tiny bit of strategic thinking in terms of how you pay for your purchases will net miles and points that you can redeem for amazing vacations.

-Use shopping portals.
-One of my absolute favorite ways to bulk up my stock of miles and points is to shop for everyday items through an online shopping portal sponsored by an airline, hotel, or bank.
+One of my absolute favorite ways to bulk up my stock of miles and points is to shop for everyday items through an online shopping portal sponsored by an airline, hotel or bank.
 You can earn tons of points if you regularly buy clothes and shoes, magazines and newspapers, computers and electronics, books and digital downloads, flowers and gifts, or office supplies online.

-Two of my favorite online shopping portals are Shop by Chase (formerly Chase Ultimate Rewards Mall) and United MileagePlus Shopping.
+One of my favorite online shopping portals is United MileagePlus Shopping.
 The number of bonus points you earn varies per merchant and the payout rate can change at the drop of a hat.
-Sometimes you’ll just get an extra one, two, three, four or five points per dollar spent.
-However, sometimes you’ll hit pay dirt and find a shop offering 10 points per dollar spent or even 30 or 60 points per dollar spent.
+Usually, you’ll just get one, two, three, four or five points per dollar spent.
+However, sometimes you’ll hit pay dirt and find a shop offering even more points per dollar spent.

 Summer Hull is one of America’s foremost experts when it comes to planning affordable family vacations with frequent flier miles and hotel loyalty points.